pranjalchaplot/speech-to-text-wavenet/README.md

 # Speech-to-Text-WaveNet : End-to-end sentence level English speech recognition using DeepMind's WaveNet
-A tensorflow implementation of speech recognition based on DeepMind's [WaveNet: A Generative Model for Raw Audio](https://arxiv.org/abs/1609.03499).
+A TensorFlow implementation of speech recognition based on DeepMind's [WaveNet: A Generative Model for Raw Audio](https://arxiv.org/abs/1609.03499).
 (Hereafter the Paper)

-Although [ibab](https://github.com/ibab/tensorflow-wavenet) and [tomlepaine](https://github.com/tomlepaine/fast-wavenet) have already implemented WaveNet with tensorflow, they did not implement speech recognition.
+Although [ibab](https://github.com/ibab/tensorflow-wavenet) and [tomlepaine](https://github.com/tomlepaine/fast-wavenet) have already implemented WaveNet with TensorFlow, they did not implement speech recognition.
 That's why we decided to implement it ourselves.

 Some of Deepmind's recent papers are tricky to reproduce.
-The Paper also omitted specific details about the implementation, and we had to fill the gaps in our own way.
+The Paper also omitted specific details about the implementation, and we had to fill the gaps in our way.

 Here are a few important notes.

 First, while the Paper used the TIMIT dataset for the speech recognition experiment, we used the free VTCK dataset.

 Second, the Paper added a mean-pooling layer after the dilated convolution layer for down-sampling.
-We extracted [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) from wav files and removed the final mean-pooling layer because the original setting was impossible to run on our TitanX GPU.
+We extracted [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) from wav files and removed the final mean-pooling layer because of the original setting was impossible to run on our TitanX GPU.

-Third, since the TIMIT dataset has phoneme labels, the Paper trained the model with two loss terms, phoneme classification and next phoneme prediction.
+Third, since the TIMIT dataset has phoneme labels, the Paper trained the model with two-loss terms, phoneme classification and next phoneme prediction.
 We, instead, used a single CTC loss because VCTK provides sentence-level labels.
 As a result, we used only dilated conv1d layers without any dilated conv1d layers.

 Finally, we didn't do quantitative analyses such as BLEU score and post-processing by combining a language model due to the time constraints.